fish23872/chatbot/new.md

-- Repair
-- ticket
+- ticket custom
-- log-in
-- compare
-- dashboard
+- user notes and email
-- custom response
+- opinion
+- Custom issue (charger not working, battery is draining)